The environmental performance component of the Sustainable Seafood Data Tool employs the following terms:

 Certified and rated.
-The Marine Stewardship Council, the Aquaculture Stewardship Council, and Fair Trade USA operate third-party certification programs for fished and farmed seafood.
+The Marine Stewardship Council, the Aquaculture Stewardship Council, Global Seafood Alliance, and Fair Trade USA operate third-party certification programs for fished and farmed seafood.
 A certification validates that the product has been produced/sourced sustainably and complies with the relevant social and chain of custody standards.
-Seafood Watch rates fished and farmed seafood in key markets to provide information on a full spectrum of low to high performance.
-Green-rated products are well-managed and caught or farmed responsibly.
-Yellow-rated products are good alternatives, but are sourced from fisheries or farms that continue to have management or production concerns.
-Red-rated products are overfished, lack strong management, or are caught or farmed in ways that harm other marine life or the environment.
+Seafood Watch rates the sustainability of the most common seafood items on the North American market to provide information on a full spectrum of low to high performance.
+Best Choice (green) products are well-managed and caught or farmed responsibly.
+Good Alternative (yellow) are sourced from fisheries or farms where there are concerns with how they’re caught, farmed or managed.
+Avoid (red) products are overfished, lack strong management, or are caught or farmed in ways that harm other marine life or the environment.
 Sustainable Fisheries Partnership also rates seafood – its Seafood Metrics System enables seafood buyers to measure their progress in sustainable sourcing.

 Fishery improvement project (FIP) and aquaculture improvement project (AIP).
 A FIP brings industry, NGOs, governments, and other stakeholders together to assess the sustainability challenges facing wild capture fisheries, help make an improvement plan, and implement that plan.
 FIPs may be comprehensive or basic.
 For more information, see the Conservation Alliance for Seafood Solutions’ Guidelines for Supporting Fishery Improvement Projects.
 AIPs adapt a conceptually similar approach as FIPs, but focus on improving sustainability in aquaculture operations.
 For more information, see the Sustainable Fisheries Partnership’s AIPs introduction.